-^{}We thank participants of the SFB 649 final colloquium at Humboldt-University Berlin and University of Kiel Econometrics Seminar for useful comments on earlier versions of this paper.
-Part of this research has been conducted while the second author was a postdoctoral research at the Department of Economics at the University of Zurich, Switzerland.
+^{}We thank participants of the SFB 649 final colloquium at Humboldt-University Berlin, of the University of Kiel Econometrics Seminar and of the Conference on Computational and Financial Econometrics 2017 for useful comments on earlier versions of this paper.
+Part of this research has been conducted while the third author was a postdoctoral research at the Department of Economics at the University of Zurich, Switzerland.